BoundlessView/seldon-deployment-ai-ocr/readme.md

 An easy and fast way to serve complex machine learning inference graphs at scale on Kubernetes.

 Moving machine learning models from lab to production is not an easy task.
 In fact, in many ML projects, it is as challenging as solving the actual data modelling problem or even harder, mainly when the inference pipeline implies many interplaying components and thousands to millions of inference hits will be served.
 According to [Algorithmia 2021 survey](https://info.algorithmia.com/tt-state-of-ml-2021), 64% of organisations take them a month or longer to deploy a trained model to production.
+The report also states that 38% of organisations spend more than 50% of their data scientists’ time on deployment.
 In this article, we will see how deploying machine learning can be easier and quicker with Seldon.
 As a walk-through example, we will be using Seldon to build the inference graph of an AI OCR that reads Checks.
 The focus is on Model-as-Service deployment type.

 This article is organised as follow:
   1. [A brief introduction about the AI Checks Reader project.](#ai-ocr-intro)